erjoniP/CRM-Contact-Management-Inteface/README.md

 This project is a Contact Management System built using Python.
 It combines a backend database for storing contact details with an intuitive Graphical User Interface (GUI) powered by Kivy, enabling users to manage their contacts efficiently.

 # Features
-📇 Add/Edit/Delete Contacts: Easily create, update, or remove contact entries.
-🔍 Contact List View: View all saved contacts in a scrollable, organized layout.
+📇 Add/Edit/Delete Contacts: Easily create, update, or remove contact entries./n 🔍 Contact List View: View all saved contacts in a scrollable, organized layout.
 🖥️ Interactive GUI: User-friendly interface for seamless interaction and data management.
 📦 Database Integration: Securely stores contact information in a PostgreSQL database for persistent data management.